Melamine resin

 Melamine resin or melamine formaldehyde (also shortened to melamine) is a resin with melamine rings terminated with multiple hydroxyl groups derived from formaldehyde.
 This thermosetting plastic material is made from melamine and formaldehyde.
 In its butylated form, it is dissolved in n-butanol and xylene.
 It is then used to cross-link with alkyd, epoxy, acrylic, and polyester resins, used in surface coatings.
 There are many types, varying from very slow to very fast curing.

 Curing

 Melamine-formaldehyde can be cured by heating, which induces dehydration and crosslinking.
 The crosslinking can be carried out to a limited degree to give resins.
 Either the melamine-formaldehyde resins or melamine-formaldehyde "monomer" can be cured by treatment with any of several polyols.

 Applications

 Construction material

 The principal use of melamine resin is as the main constituent of high-pressure laminates, such as Formica and Arborite, and of laminate flooring.
 Melamine-resin tile wall panels can also be used as whiteboards.
 Melamine formaldehyde is used in plastic laminate and overlay materials.
-Formaldehyde is more tightly bound in melamine-formaldehyde than it is in urea-formaldehyde, reducing emissions.
+Formaldehyde is more tightly bound in melamine-formaldehyde than it is in urea-formaldehyde.
+This results in somewhat reduced levels of harmful formaldehyde emissions.